 Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

-It is used in various social science and humanities disciplines, such as linguistic, sociolinguistics, and psycholinguistics.
+It is used in various social science and humanities disciplines, such as linguistics, sociolinguistics, and psycholinguistics.

 It focuses on

-• The association of the language with cultures, interpersonal relationships, and communication.
+• The association of language with cultures, relationships, and communication

-• Various components of the language like vocabulary, grammar, pronunciation, tone of voice, fonts, and written form.
+• Components like vocabulary, grammar, pronunciation, tone of voice, fonts, and written form

 Uses of Discourse Analysis